IgniteUI/indigo-design-docfx/en/components/radial-gauge.md

 ---
 title: Radial Gauge - Design System Component
-_description: The Radial Gauge Component Symbol is a data visualization that displays a value in a certain context.
+_description: The Radial Gauge Component is a data visualization that displays a value in a certain context.
 _keywords: Design Systems, Design Systems UX, UI kit, Figma, Figma to Angular, Export code from Figma, Figma to HTML, Figma HTML, Figma UI kits, Ignite UI for Angular, Angular, Angular Design System, Design Kits for Angular
 ---